-One other factor is temperature.
 Grass needs to be planted at an optimum temperature to develop.
-If it isn’t exposed to the right conditions, the seedlings may die, or the grass may give way to pests and weeds.
+If it isn’t exposed to the right temperature conditions, the seedlings may die, or the grass may give way to pests and weeds.

 So, just what temperature do grass seeds need to germinate?

 The answer depends on the type of grass that you’re using.
+The ideal temperature for grass seeds to germinate is between 60 to 75 degrees Fahrenheit.
 Keep reading, as we’ll cover the best seasons and temperature ranges for planting grass in this article.

 Timing Is Important